hnbeck/NikosophyWeb/content/post/ServerAndClient1.en.md

 Back to the replication which is described in objects and messages.
 PROLOG has no objects and messages.
 It is built around facts, rules and queries.
 So how to map objects and messages and pseudo time to this?
 One thing is that different versions of the knowlegde base of PROLOG could be related to the history of queries applied.
 In the procedural view of PROLOG an application of a rule is like a method to the PROLOG system.
 Introducing a pseudo time as reference to a query history may be possible.
 But it is not the only thing that the query has to happen in a certain sequence.
 The facts which are the parameter of the queries should be of a selected version or time point.
 So maybe every predicate gets an new argument: the pseudo time reference.

  What about the objects?
 Assume we have space ships in a game as well as asteroids.
 It seems natural to implement ships and asteroids as object.
 What would be the equivalent in PROLOG?
 Knowledge is encoded and stored in predicates.
 Facts about the ships and asterodis are given as predicates.
 A message send to an object in the OpenCroquet world I'll interpret as a query on predicates with pseudo time.
+This would require that the rules for transforming the related structures also have to be stored in connection to this predicates.
 [Logtalk](https://logtalk.org) has a much more envolved view on this point, maybe I'll switch to it for later work.

 ### And now - the comparison